aerospike/act/README.md

 the database concurrently while modeling the Aerospike Database server's I/O pattern as closely as practical.

+ACT allows you to test a single drive or multiple drives, using your actual connector/controller hardware.

 The purpose of this certification is:

-1. Determine if an SSD will stand up to the demands of a high-speed real-time database
+1. Determine if an SSD device(s) will stand up to the demands of a high-speed real-time database
-2. Evaluate the upper limits of an SSD's capabilities to understand how much throughput you can expect from a drive
+2. Evaluate the upper limits of the throughput you can expect from a drive(s)

 Not all SSDs can handle the high volume of transactions required by high performance real-time databases like Aerospike Database.
 Many SSDs are rated